IsaacBreen/embedit/README.md

 - `--transformation_fn`: The function to apply on the files.
 - `--output_dir` : The directory to save the transformed files.
 - `--yes`: Don't prompt before creating or overwriting files.
-- `--engine`: The OpenAI API engine to use.
+- `--model`: The OpenAI API model to use.
-  - Defaults to 'text-davinci-003'; however, if you have access to "code-davinci-002", I recommend using that instead.
 - `--verbose`: Whether to print verbose output.
 - `--max_chunk_len`: The maximum length (in characters) of chunks to pass to the OpenAI API.